 a forthcoming artist’s book by Daniel D. Teoli Jr.

 A short Weegee ‘How To’ video

-I was shooting in Hoboken and a wedding photog chewed me out for not asking before I shot him, his assistant and his model / bride.
+I was shooting in Hoboken and a wedding photog chewed me out for not asking before I shot him, his assistant and the bride.
 I gave him the spiel…if you are in public I can shoot as I please.
 I told him he was a photog and should know that.
 He said I should still be courteous and ask first.

 Well, being courteous and doing street work do not go together.
 If the camera fondling wedding photog was a street shooter he would have known this.
 Weegee maybe said it best…you can’t be a nice Nellie and do (street) photography.

 Here is the Hierarchy of Documentary Photography, which I developed, that spells it out.

 1. Candid events unfolding as they happen.

 2. If it cannot be perfected or obtained as a candid, then the photo must be posed.